Can Net Operating Losses Offset Capital Gains?

 What Are Capital Gains?

 Real estate investors who’ve bought and sold investment properties are familiar with capital gains and capital losses.
-To recap, you’ll record a capital gain if your investment property sold for more than your original basis, and you’ll record a capital loss if you divest the asset for less than what you paid for it.
+To recap, you’ll record a capital gain if your investment property is sold for more than your original basis.
+You'll also record a capital loss if you divest the asset for less than what you paid for it.

 Capital gains are divided into two categories: Long- and short-term gains.
 Short-term capital gains occur when you profit from an investment held for less than one year.
 Long-term capital gains, meanwhile, occur when profit from an investment is held for 12 months or longer.
 The distinction is important because tax treatment is different for long- and short-term capital gains.